AllanCapistrano/myanimelistpy/docs/Manuals/reference.rst

     The classes listed below are not intended to be created by users and are also read-only.

-    ..
-TODO: Colocar hyperlink em Anime

-    For example, this means that you should not make your own Anime instances nor should you modify the Anime instance yourself.
+    For example, this means that you should not make your own :ref:`Anime <anime>` instances nor should you modify the :ref:`Anime <anime>` instance yourself.

 AlternativeTitles
 -----------------